Rich & Shameless

 Rich & Shameless is an American true crime documentary television series airing on TNT and Max.
 All the crimes involve rich people, either as victims or perpetrators.

 It's an anthology of films.
 Each episode features a different crime story, rather than one story told over multiple episodes.
 Each film has a different tone and style.

 The first season, with seven episodes, aired in 2022.
 The second season aired Spring 2023.

 The first season featured crime stories involving rich and famous people.
-Stories included the real tale of the Pamela Anderson sex tape; an expose of Joe Francis, who was behind the Girls Gone Wild franchise; and a bizarre feud between Wu Tang Clan and Martin Shkreli.
+Stories included the real tale of the Pamela Anderson sex tape; an expose of Joe Francis, who was behind the Girls Gone Wild franchise; and a feud between Wu Tang Clan and Martin Shkreli.
 The second series focused exclusively on sports crime stories.
 Episodes included the story of the manager who stole Dennis Rodman's fortune, and the tale of the Hulk Hogan sex tape and his subsequent suing of Gawker.